Reno-03/ilkpop-downloader/README.md

 ## Features

 - Search by artist.
-- Download all songs in a specific automatically.
+- Download all songs in a specific page automatically.
 - Uses Chromium-based browser like Brave to remove pop-ups and ads.
 - Command-line interface for flexibility.